 Felemea Village is one of two villages on ‘Uiha Island in the Ha’apai island group.
 In January 1995, the Tongan government declared the entire Ha’apai group a Conservation Area in principle, under the South Pacific Biodiversity Conservation Program.
 The marine area near Felemea used to contain abundant clams, sea slugs, seaweeds, crab, lobster, and a variety of reef fish.
 Overfishing, however, has threatened its health.

-The community has indicated a willingness to more aggressively protect its marine resources.
-In return for Seacology’s support, it will actively manage two Fish Habitat Reserves, totaling 368 acres, for at least 10 years.
+The community is willing to more aggressively protect its marine resources.
+In return for Seacology’s support, it will actively manage two fish habitat reserves, totaling 368 acres, for 10 years.
 Seacology is funding the refurbishment of the Felemea community hall.
-Like similar buildings in other South Pacific villages, Felemea’s hall is the main venue for meetings, workshops, women’s and youth activities, and preschool.
+As is common in South Pacific villages, Felemea’s community hall is the main venue for meetings, workshops, women’s and youth activities, and preschool.
 With a Seacology grant, the hall will get a complete makeover.
-There will be a new tile floor, doors, window frames and louvers, electrical repairs, repainting, a plastic water tank and guttering, and tables and chairs.
-Our nonprofit partner is the Tonga Community Development Trust, which has worked with Tongan villages for many years.Full or partial funding for this project provided by
+Community members will replace the floor, doors, window frames, and louvers.
+They will also buy tables and chairs and make electrical repairs, repaint, and install a water tank and guttering.
+Our nonprofit partner is the Tonga Community Development Trust, which has worked with Tongan villages for many years.